backstage/backstage/plugins/microsoft-calendar/README.md

 yarn add --cwd packages/app @backstage/plugin-microsoft-calendar
 ```

-You need to first import the Microsoft calendar React component from "@backstage/plugin-microsoft-calendar".
+2. Import the Microsoft calendar React component from "@backstage/plugin-microsoft-calendar".
-You can then use the provided component Microsoft calendar in the backstage frontend where ever you want
+3. You can then use the provided react component MicrosoftCalendar in the backstage frontend where ever you want

 ```tsx
 import { MicrosoftCalendar } from '@backstage/plugin-microsoft-calendar';